Processes

 Overview

-By Combining different Stages you can model your process and improve efficiency by delegating activities to AI Automated Agents.
+Build any workflow for your processes by simply adding Stages.
+By combining different Stages you can model your process and improve efficiency by delegating activities to AI Agents.

-Process is an easy-to-use process builder that enables users to create processes without the complexity of mainstream BPM tools.
+The easy-to-use Process Builder enables users to create managed processes without the complexity of mainstream BPM tools.
+Build a customized workflow for your operations by integrating multiple Stages of different types.

 The available Stages are: